jfnavarro/hla_pipeline/README.md

 variants are filtered by certain criteria.

-**mhc_predict.py** can take the file generated with merge_results.py and the HLA files generated in the exome and/or rna-seq pipelines and then output a list of predicted neo-antigens.
+**mhc_predict.py** can take the file generated with merge_results.py and the HLA files generated in the germline or somatic pipelines and then output a list of predicted neo-antigens.
 Variants are filtered by certain criterias and only the most common alleles for each HLA class 1 are used.